 As many private recipients are not home during business hours, GLS Finland delivers the parcels of private recipients directly to a convenient pickup location and sends a notification by mail, e-mail or SMS to the recipient.
-The pickup location usually is the nearest post office depending on your postal code.
-Alternatively, you can specify another delivery address during the ordering process.
-This can for example be your workplace, if your employer agrees.
-In this case, please remember to additionally specify the name of the company or organisation to ensure reliable delivery.
+If you have not selected the pickup location yourself, it is the closest Matkahuolto pick-up location based on the address and/or zipcode of the parcel, depending on the available details.

 Track & Trace displays the parcel status “Delivered to GLS ParcelShop”.
 What does this mean?